 accounts/logout/ name='logout'

 6. Each auth.urls has a view that provides a form named form.
-You need to provide a template for each view to display the form and send results back to the view.
+You need to write a template for each view to display the form and send results back to the view.

 Add Default Redirects for KU Polls